CloudyPhia/SnakeGame_Unity/README.md

 - Use WASD or the arrow keys to move the snake!
 - Eat the (red) food to grow your snake!
 - Grow the biggest snake you can... but don't run into yourself or the walls!
+- When in Enemy game mode, avoid the blue enemy snake and don't let it eat your food!

 ## Version History
+### **Version 1.3 -- June 18, 2024**
+Note, the pause menu is currently disabled for better integration and testing of the new enemy feature!
+Implemented:
+- A new, blue enemy snake that chases after the food, trying to eat it before you can
+- Planned out ideas for toggling game modes, like endless mode (you constantly restart) versus death mode (a pause menu) and enemies versus no enemies
+- You can no longer instantly die if you accidentally hit the exact opposite key of the way you're moving (thus running into yourself ~ e.g. if you're moving up and hit the down key without moving left or right first, you no longer die)

+Learned:
+- Did not use in this version update but I learned a lot about coroutines for waiting in Unity / C#
+- A lot about making the enemy snake chase after the food!
+It was really fun to figure out the math conversions there, and I was happy to find a simple way to do it even though it took me awhile because I was overcomplicating things initially :)

+Problems to solve (Too tired to think about them right now, reminding myself by writing it down here):
+- Enemy snake keeps running into himself, potentially find a way to have him sense where his body is and where the walls are and not go in those directions?
+- Toggling game modes from the settings screen (a different scene), potentially doing this via some sort of global class?
+- How to make the player snake faster than the enemy snake by a little bit

+Future implementation:
+- re-implementing the pause menu once enemy snake testing is complete
+- Adding the gamemode toggling feature to the settings menu

 ### **Version 1.2 -- June 17, 2024**
 Implemented:
 - Quit and Settings buttons